sodascience/kansenkaart_preprocessing/README.md

 Several cohorts can be created using this repository, from the raw microdata files at CBS.
 The configuration files for each of these cohorts can be found in the [`config`](./config) folder.
 Several selections and/or date values can also be changed there.

 ## Preparation pipeline
-The data preparation pipeline has 4 components:
+The data preparation pipeline has four components:

-1. Cohort creation.
+1. Cohort creation
     - Selecting the cohort based on filtering criteria.
     - Adding parent information to the cohort.
     - Adding postal code and region information to the cohort.
     - Writing `01_cohort.rds` to the scratch folder.
-2. Predictor creation.
+2. Predictor creation
     - Adding parent income and income percentile to the cohort.
     - Adding migration background information to the cohort.
     - Writing `02_predictor.rds` to the scratch folder.
-3. Outcome creation.
+3. Outcome creation
     - Adding outcomes of children to the cohort.
     - Writing `03_outcomes.rds` to the scratch folder.
-4. Post-processing.
+4. Post-processing
     - Selecting variables of interest.
     - Writing `kansenkaart_data.rds` to the scratch folder.

+More detailed information on these four components can be found [here]( https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/ COMPONENTS.md)

 ## Package management
 The CBS server has specific versions of packages.
 A package version dump is available in the `resources` folder.
 For package management, we use `renv`.
 This ensures the same versions are installed as in CBS.